-- [31] Leasing information for the Liberty Centre was also contested as the agreements were dated, and documents provided by the Respondent showed escalating rents which were not in place at the time of sale. - [32] The Respondent did not agree with the use of the Telebyte building for comparison purpose.
-It was described as a 1958 vacant warehouse in poor condition, which is dissimilar to the subject, a 2016 custom built grocery facility.
-The Respondent suggested it should not be included in any comparison review for the subject property. - [33] The third comparable was Piper Crossing (3215-49 avenue) which is a retail/medical multi tenanted development.
+- [33] Evidence provided by the Complainant to challenge the cap rate for the subject property was reviewed.
+It was the contention of the Respondent that the three transactions provided by the Complainant for Retail Centre Capitalization Rate Analysis, were all based on hypothetical (not factual information).
+Typical NOI's were not applied in any of the three comparables used in the analysis.
+Each of these comparables were further evaluated in detail. - [34] The Liberty Centre is located in a different municipality.
+Additionally, the actual income used in the Complainants calculation was not normalized for vacancy, operating cost recovery, or recoverables.
+If the correct sale price (\$7,100,000) and actual NOI (\$457,091) were used, a cap rate of 6.44% is realized.
+It is important to note that the income applied to the calculation represents full occupancy without any normalization (if normalized the calculation would provide a cap rate of 5.96%).
+These corrected inputs support the Respondents cap rate of 6.75%. - [35] Leasing information for the Liberty Centre was also contested as the agreements were dated, and documents provided by the Respondent showed escalating rents which were not in place at the time of sale. - [36] The Respondent did not agree with the use of the Telebyte building for comparison purpose.
+It was described as a 1958 vacant warehouse in poor condition, which is dissimilar to a 1997, 42,172 sf grocery location.
+The Respondent suggested it should not be included in any comparison review for the subject property. - [37] The third comparable was Piper Crossing (3215-49 avenue) which is a retail/medical multi tenanted development.
 Again, a very different use than the subject property and not stratified in the same way by the assessment authority.
 The lease information was also compared inconsistently, mixing actuals with typical information.
 Avison Young brokers have listed the actual cap rate for this property in their sales brochure as 6.33%.
-If this figure were normalized if would additionally reduce the third party cap rate calculation, in support of the current assessment. - [34] To further evaluate the Piper Crossing property the Respondent provided a normalized NOI of \$505,717 then divided the sale price of \$8,500,000 to determine a cap rate of 5.96%.
+If this figure were normalized if would additionally reduce the third party cap rate calculation, in support of the current assessment. - [38] To further evaluate the Piper Crossing property the Respondent provided a normalized NOI of \$505,717 then divided the sale price of \$8,500,000 to determine a cap rate of 5.95%.
 If the Respondent would have used the July 1, 2017 income from the rate payer report, stating a NOI of \$536,432, and the sale price of \$8,500,000 it would result in a cap rate of 6.31%.
-The Respondent confirmed this is not how a cap rate is calculated, but was used to simply show that an owner reported income supported the assessed cap rate of 6.5%. - [35] The Respondent included third party market survey reports as supporting documents for the two nearest major urban centers (Edmonton and Calgary).
-These reports were from reputable industry sources and confirmed the cap rate analysis provided by the City. - [36] The Respondent also produced a chart of fourteen cap rate comparables showing an average cap rate of 6.31% and a median of 6.27%.
+The Respondent confirmed this is not how a cap rate is calculated, but was used to simply show that an owner reported income supported the assessed cap rate of 6.75%. - [39] The Respondent included third party market survey reports as supporting documents for the two nearest major urban centers (Edmonton and Calgary).
+These reports were from reputable industry sources and confirmed the cap rate analysis provided by the City. - [40] The Respondent also produced a chart of fourteen cap rate comparables showing an average cap rate of 6.31% and a median of 6.27%.
 It was noted that the inclusion of 2017 sales yields a cap rate average of 5.98% and median of 5.95%.
-All evidence that supports the use of a 6.5% cap rate for the subject property.
+All evidence that supports the use of a 6.75% cap rate for the subject property.